 A student whose undergraduate preparation is less than fully adequate may be admitted to matriculation with conditions, which take effect in the first semester of attendance.
 Unless otherwise indicated, these conditions must be removed within one year, or before proceeding beyond 12 credits of graduate work, whichever comes sooner.
 Under certain circumstances, students with an undergraduate average marginally below B may be matriculated with the condition of probation.
 A student admitted on probation must achieve a B (3.0) average in the first 12 credits of graduate work.
 Students admitted on probation who fail to attain fully matriculated status after completing 12 graduate credits will not be permitted to continue.

 A check or U.S. Post Office Money Order, payable to Queens College, for $125 needs to be mailed to the Office of Graduate Admissions, with the Payment Voucher form, for your application.
-Write your address and Social Security number or CUNY ID number (if you have one) on the check or money order.
+Write your address and CUNY ID number (if you have one) on the check or money order.
 The application fee is nonrefundable.
 Your application will not be processed without payment.

-The $125 application fee is waived for Queens College graduates who are applying for the spring 2014 semester and have graduated from an undergraduate program between May 2013 and Feburary 2014.
+The $125 application fee is waived for Queens College graduates who are applying for the fall 2014 semester and have graduated from an undergraduate program between February 2014 and September 2014.

 The $125 application fee is waived for all U.S. veterans and active duty military.
 Please attach proof of your veteran/military status to your online application.

 All transcripts should be mailed directly to the Office of Graduate Admissions.
 Transcript must be received from every previously attended post-secondary college/university.
 All transcripts must be official, and dated within the past six months.